Twinklebear/libIS/README.md

 into a range of simulations.
 Simulations communicate their data to libIS by creating and filling out a `libISSimState` object.
-This object contains metadata about the simulation bounds, fields, data types, particles, and pointers to the underlying arrays.
+This object contains metadata about the simulation bounds, fields, buffers, data types, particles, and pointers to the underlying arrays.

 A simulation using libIS should first initialize MPI, then call